Divorce

 Key advantages of choosing mediation include:

-- Time-Saving: Mediation can be completed faster than court cases, allowing you to progress sooner.
+• Time-Saving: Mediation can be completed faster than court cases, allowing you to move forward sooner.

-- Less Stressful: The collaborative environment reduces animosity, making the experience more manageable for you and your family.
+• Less Stressful: The collaborative environment can reduce conflict, making the experience more manageable for you and your family.

-At Wexell Milman, our attorneys assess whether mediation suits your situation.
-We provide the support necessary during your transition, ensuring a more peaceful resolution.
+At Wexell Milman, our divorce attorneys assess whether mediation suits your situation.
+We provide the support necessary during your transition, helping you pursue a more peaceful resolution.

 Our Fairfax divorce attorneys guide clients through each mediation step, crafting agreeable solutions while safeguarding interests.
 Each session is approached strategically, addressing specific concerns of both parties to find common ground and reach amicable agreements effectively.